Angryl/Clock/README.md

 # Clock
-Clock  developed under the javascript show time and date
+Clock developed under the javascript, HTMl,Css and The World Famous Bootsstarp which shows Time(IST) and Date.

+''' this is a simple clock
+the clock logic is developed under the *Javascript*'''